Chassis # 27 - Original E-type dealer launch car. Fully restored and very collectable.

 Subject of Magazine Articles

 Actual E-Type on Royal Mail stamps

-Possibly the definitive Jaguar connoisseur's dream collectable; Original Jaguar launch E-Type, in Carmen red with black trim.
+Possibly the definitive Jaguar connoisseur's dream collectable - An original Jaguar launch E-Type, in Carmen Red with black trim.

 Not only does it have the much revered 'flat floors' and 'outside bonnet locks' but in fact a whole myriad of other specific very early features.

 As car No.27 there are in fact a great many parts that could be considered 'pre production' and these have all been greatly considered and preserved wherever possible during the intensive and careful restoration.